Engineering

 EGR 360 Seminar: Advanced Thermodynamics (4 Credits)

 Significant challenges underlie our ability to effectively harness, convert and distribute energy.
 This course builds on a fundamental knowledge of thermodynamics to understand the operating principles behind, and characterize the limits of, energy generation and conversion technologies.
 Methods of power generation are examined, including combustion engines, nuclear reactors and hydrogen fuel cells.
 Topics covered in this course include: exergy, advanced cycle analysis, ideal gas mixtures, thermodynamic relations and energy analysis of reacting systems.
 Prerequisites: CHM 111, EGR 290 and MTH 212.
-Enrollment limited to 12.
-Junior and senior engineering majors only. {N}
+Restrictions: Juniors and seniors only; Engineering majors only.
+Enrollment limited to 12. {N}

 EGR 363 Mass and Heat Transfer (4 Credits)

 This upper-level course introduces the processes and accompanying mathematical representations that govern the transport of heat and mass, including advection, dispersion, adsorption, conduction, convection and radiation.
 Applications include environmental transport and mixing, cooling and heat exchange, and separation processes.
 Prerequisites: EGR 290 and EGR 374.
-Enrollment limited to 20.
-Engineering majors only. {N}
+Restrictions: Engineering majors only.
+Enrollment limited to 20. {N}

 Fall, Spring, Annually